(Gilchrist Disease; North American Blastomycosis)

 Antifungal drugs must be taken for months.

-Occasionally, fungi spread to the tissues that cover the brain and spinal cord (meninges), causing fungal meningitis.
+Fungi can spread to the tissues that cover the brain and spinal cord (meninges), causing fungal meningitis.
 This infection can cause headache and confusion.

 A doctor diagnoses blastomycosis by sending a sample of sputum or infected tissue to a laboratory to be examined under a microscope and cultured.
+A chest x-ray is taken to check for signs of infection in the lungs.

 Generic NameSelect Brand Names